-The Luftwaffe ceases major raids over Britain as it builds up strength for it forth coming onslaught.
+The Luftwaffe ceases major air raids over Britain as it builds up strength for it forth coming onslaught.

 Act of Havana signed to prevent German takeover of colonies.